utlibraries/research-data-discovery/README.md

 ## Outputs
 ### Main workflow
-Four files will always be saved regardless of whether cross-validation or Figshare workflows are used.
+Five files will always be saved regardless of whether cross-validation or Figshare workflows are used.
 If multiple resource types are queried, they will be listed in a hyphen-delimited string in that 'field' of the filename.

 1. ***date*_*resource type*_datacite-initial-output.csv**: This file is exported immediately after subsetting the API response for select fields and has had no additional processing (e.g., deduplication) performed; as a result, it can be quite large if your query retrieves a large number of file-level DOIs or other forms of overgranularized datasets.